How To Use Pixiebrix for Scraping Airbnb Data Into Google Sheets With Pixiebrix

 A screenshot of a Google Sheet, ready for scraping Airbnb data.

-Step 2: Use PixieBrix’s intuitive page editor to build your Airbnb scraping tool
+Step 2: Use PixieBrix’s page editor to build your Airbnb scraping tool

 PixieBrix is a low-code browser automation platform that allows you to customize webpages, automate the scraping of platforms like Airbnb, and so much more.

-Once you sign-up, download the PixieBrix Chrome extension.
-Then head over to Airbnb.
+Once you sign up, you'll be prompted to install the PixieBrix Chrome extension.
+Then, head over to Airbnb.

-Bring up a link to a listing you want to scrape.
-Then right-click on the page and select “inspect.”
-At the top of the inspection screen, there will be a series of options like “elements” and “console.”
+Go to a listing you want to scrape.
+Then right-click on the page and select “Inspect.”
+This opens up the Chrome Dev Tools.
+At the top of that section, you'll see a series of tabs like “elements” and “console.”
 Scroll through these options until you see PixieBrix and click it.

-There are a few options for how you trigger the Airbnb scraping, but the easiest is to just add a button.
-To do so, click the “Add” button on the top right of the PixieBrix menu and select “Button.”
+There are a few ways you can trigger mods in PixieBrix, but in this case, let's use a Button.
+To do so, click the Add button on the top left of the Page Editor, next to the PixieBrix logo, and select Button.

 Here’s what it looks like on the page.